ENSL-Modding/CompMod/docs/full_changelog.md

 ### Upgrades
 * Vampirism
-  * Now applies a shader to models that have Vampirism shield
+  * Now applies a shader to players that have Vampirism shield

 <br/>